barumau/pandunia/english/pandunia-english.md

 an air bio di - anaerobic
 an chen vide di - unexpected
 an daka - uncover (reveal)
-an deu jui ja - atheist
+an deu sim ja - atheist
 an din ja - unbeliever (infidel)
 an doste - enemy (unfriend)
 an eskala - get off (descend)